 Imagine yourself as one of those who went to Jerusalem for Passover, and watching Jesus ride into town on a donkey.
 Mark 11:7-11;

 “And they brought the colt to Jesus, and cast their garments on him; and he sat upon him.
 8 And many spread their garments in the way: and others cut down branches off the trees, and strewed them in the way.
 9 And they that went before, and they that followed, cried, saying, Hosanna; Blessed is he that cometh in the name of the Lord: 10 Blessed be the kingdom of our father David, that cometh in the name of the Lord: Hosanna in the highest.
 11 And Jesus entered into Jerusalem, and into the temple: and when he had looked round about upon all things, and now the eventide was come, he went out unto Bethany with the twelve.”

-For a moment today just stop – take a minute – think about the scenery and what was taking place in Jerusalem almost 2,000 years ago.
+For a moment today just stop – take a moment– think about the scene, and what was taking place in Jerusalem almost 2,000 years ago.

 Zechariah 9:9 was being fulfilled right before your very eyes…

 “Rejoice greatly, O daughter of Zion; shout, O daughter of Jerusalem: behold, thy King cometh unto thee: he is just, and having salvation; lowly, and riding upon an ass, and upon a colt the foal of an ass.”